Raymond Leslie Buell

-Raymond Leslie Buell (1896–1946) was an American social scientist.
-He was an instructor at Harvard University until 1927 when he became research director at the Foreign Policy Association.
+Raymond Leslie Buell (July 13, 1896 – 1946) was an American social scientist.
+He was an assistant professor at Harvard University until 1927 when he became research director at the Foreign Policy Association.
 He later became president of the Foreign Policy Association.

+Buell was a prominent critic of isolationism in the United States in the lead-up to World War II.
+A critic of economic nationalism, Buell argued for free trade treaties.
+A critic of imperialism and racial supremacy, Buell argued for retaining native tribal institutions in Africa.
 He influenced the work of Ralph Bunche.